 Midi Onodera is an award-winning filmmaker and media artist who has been making films and videos for 35+ years.
 In 2017, Midi received the Governor General’s Award for Visual and Media Arts.
 Her work is laced with markers of her experiences as a feminist, lesbian, Japanese-Canadian woman.
 She has produced over 25 independent shorts, ranging from 16mm film to digital video to toy camera formats.
 Her film The Displaced View (1988) was nominated for Best Documentary at the Gemini Awards.
 Skin Deep (1995), her theatrical feature, screened internationally at festivals including the Rotterdam International Film Festival and the Toronto International Film Festival.
 Since 2006 she has made over 500 Vidoodles (defined as bite-sized 30 second to 2 minute video doodles).
 Each year since 2009 she presents an annual video project addressing themes of language, media, politics and everyday life.

 Who holds the camera?
 Who holds the microphone?
 These are two essential questions we always have to ask when thinking about telling women’s stories in their own voices, from their own points of view.
 Much of my work has revolved around finding ways to provide women and girls with the tools of production.
-From my work with New Initiatives in Film, to my work with the Women in Media Foundation, my goal was to find ways, strategies to make this happen.
-In 1990 I co-created New Initiatives in Film (NIF), a program within the National Film Board’s Studio D, to provide filmmaking opportunities for women of colour and Indigenous women filmmakers.
-I held board and committee positions in a variety of local and national organizations including the Documentary Organization of Canada (DOC) and the Canada Council’s Racial Equity Committee.
-I received the Governor General’s History Award for Popular Media in 2019.
+From the creation of Black Mother Black Daughter, helmed by an all-female production team, to the co-creation of New Initiatives in Film (NIF), a program within the National Film Board’s Studio D, to leading the Women in Media Foundation, my goal has always been to find those ways and strategies.
+In this talk, I will look back and look forward.

-Sunil Gupta (Professorial Fellow- Fine art and Photography- at The University for the Creative Arts, Farnham, and Visiting Lecturer at Kingston University, London) is an artist, academic researcher and curator who has been involved with independent photography as a critical practice for many years focusing on race, migration and queer issues.
+Sunil Gupta (Professorial Fellow- Fine art and Photography- at The University for the Creative Arts, Farnham is an artist, academic researcher and curator who has been involved with independent photography as a critical practice for many years focusing on race, migration and queer issues.
 He was an active participant in the ‘Black Arts’ movement in the UK in the 1980s and a co-founder (1990) of Autograph-Association of Black Photographers, London, and a holder of one of the three founding curatorial franchises of INIVA in London.

 Roshini Kempadoo (Centre for Research and Education in Arts and Media [CREAM] PhD programme Director, University of Westminster) and a photographer and media artist who interprets, analyzes and re-imagines historical experiences and memories as women’s visual narratives within the focus of migration, and active in the ‘Black Arts’ movement in the UK in the 1980s and instrumental to the founding of Autograph Association of Black Photographers, London.